w5xd/PacketThermometer/README.md

 Later PCB versions can be reverted to the REV05 single R and C timer by omitting all the Battery Extender components except for  R11 and C11, along with installing a jumper in the holes provided at D12.
 The appropriate #define in the ino file for REV05 must be uploaded.
-(Why is REV06 not mentioned?
-It was a failed attempt to extend battery life using an external gate to detect the decaying RC voltage crossing toward zero.
-The gate worked no better than the Atmega328 input.)

-A second simplifying alternative at build time is to omit the charge pump components: R10, C10, Q10, D10, D11 and Q11.
-The result will be the time delay of R11/C11 discharging from one diode drop below Vdd (D12) down to Q12's gate threshold below Vdd.
-LTSpice predicts that time to be about 9 seconds, but the actual interval depends strongly on exactly what the diode drop and the gate threshold happen to be for the components as installed.
-The charge pump makes the delay far longer (43 seconds if charged C10 is dumped only once) and more predictable.

 PCB assembly